 Irrlicht Engine logo

-In this tutorial you'll lern to use splitscreen (e.g. for racing-games) with Irrlicht.
-In this example you'll create a viewport divided into 4 quarters.
-There'll be 3 fixed viewports and one user-controlled.
+In this tutorial we'll learn how to use splitscreen (e.g. for racing-games) with Irrlicht.
+We'll create a viewport divided into 4 parts, wtih 3 fixed cameras and one user-controlled.

 #include <irrlicht.h>